Parenting in KFL&A

 • It’s okay to say “no”.
 It’s okay to turn down that outing or potluck.
 Being social is important, but not if it’s making you feel overwhelmed.

 This is a busy season of life, and it’s impossible to get everything done.
-So, give yourself a break and do what you can.
+So, make sure to allow yourself time for a break and know it's okay to only do what you can.

 Adult looking at tablet.

-The Maltby Centre offers free mental health and autism services in Kingston.
-They also offer parent education classes.
+The Maltby Centre offers free mental health and autism services.
+They also offer many free parent education classes – virtual and in person.

 Maltby Centre